Sohaib-Hasan/Sohaib-Hasan.github.io/_posts/2026-08-07-inside-aimo3-parallel-self-consistency-pipeline.md

 ![Diagram of the Parallel Self-Consistency Pipeline: an AIMO problem enters as LaTeX, passes through a prompt constructor into GPT-OSS-120B, fans out into 8 parallel reasoning attempts each paired with a Python REPL, and converges into an entropy-weighted aggregator that selects the final answer.](/images/aimo3-pipeline-diagram.svg)

 1. **The problem** arrives written in LaTeX and gets converted into a structured prompt.
-2. **The base model**, GPT-OSS-120B — OpenAI's open-weight mixture-of-experts model, around 120 billion total parameters but only about 5 billion active per token, which is exactly why it fits on a single H100 despite its size — generates a reasoning attempt at temperature 0.8.
+2. **The base model**, GPT-OSS-120B (OpenAI's open-weight mixture-of-experts model, around 120 billion total parameters but only about 5 billion active per token, which is exactly why it fits on a single H100 despite its size), generates a reasoning attempt at temperature 0.8.
 3. **The Parallel Sampler** does this eight times, independently, all at once.
 This is the "self-consistency" idea, and it's built on a real insight from a 2022 paper by Wang et al.: a single reasoning chain can silently go wrong at any step with no way to catch it, but across eight independent attempts, correct reasoning tends to converge on the same answer while failure modes tend to scatter in different directions.
 4. **Tool-Integrated Reasoning.** Each of those eight attempts is paired with a live Python interpreter.
-The moment a reasoning chain hits a calculation it can't reliably do purely in text, it hands that calculation off to Python instead of guessing — a small design choice that removes an entire category of careless arithmetic errors.
+The moment a reasoning chain hits a calculation it can't reliably do purely in text, it hands that calculation off to Python instead of guessing, a small design choice that removes an entire category of careless arithmetic errors.
 5. **The Entropy-Weighted Aggregator.** This is the part I'm proudest of.
 Instead of a simple majority vote across the eight candidate answers, each one is scored by:

 $$\text{score} = \frac{1}{H} + 8.0 \cdot V$$